RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 The goal of crafting a reproducible software project should be to produce a compendium of code, data and documentation that anyone should be able to pick up and run, generating the same results that you did initially.
 Reproducible software development practices are also just good practice in general, if you've followed good practice in the first place, when you come back to a project in several months' or years' time (or just on Monday morning), you should be able to make improvements, re-run the code or validate your results.

-## How to write reproducible matlab?
+## How to write reproducible MATLAB?
 {:.no_toc}
 Here are some tools and concepts you can use to improve the reproducibility of your MATLAB project.
-Many are the same concepts you'll find recommended for most research software (and most _software_) projects, with some specific guidance on how to implement these in Matlab.
+Many are the same concepts you'll find recommended for most research software (and most _software_) projects, with some specific guidance on how to implement these in MATLAB.

 ## Contents
 {:.no_toc}